Selventa/model-builder/README.md

 - Stable development for release.
 - Releases are tagged here.

+Unstable work:

+- *rcr_custom_painting* branch

+  - Contains work to build a custom painting interface for RCR scores.
+It is a work-in-progress, but about 90% complete.

 ### Releases

 To create a release of *SDP Model Builder* follow these steps: